openhab/openhab-addons/bundles/org.openhab.binding.bigassfan/README.md

 ### Important Notice

 The latest firmware for Haiku devices no longer uses the SenseMe protocol.
-As a result, this binding will not work with fans running the latest firmware.
+As a result, this binding will not work with fans running firmware version 3.0.0 or later.

 ## Supported Things